Is a Sarplaninac Dog Right for You? Wolf Killer

 Conclusion

-Is the Sarplaninac Right for You?
-The decision depends on character, lifestyle, and available space.
+Is the Sarplaninac right for you?
+The decision depends on your character, lifestyle, and the space you can provide.

 Alen Stefanovic